 Below is an overview of the upgrade process using DBUA.

-Before the upgrade starts, take a full backup of the database, including archive logs, and ensure that you have enough downtime arranged with the Application team to revert to this backup if the upgrade fails or if you encounter any issues.
+Before the upgrade starts, create a database backup, including archive logs, and ensure that you have enough downtime arranged with the Application team to revert to this backup if the upgrade fails or if you encounter any issues.
 The downtime should have already been estimated based on the upgrade of your Test/Dev instances.

 Before the upgrade process, empty the recycle bin and gather stats.
 One of the recommendations is to export the stats as well.